National Strategy for Electronics Stewardship (NSES)

 - Agency Benchmarks to the Federal National Strategy for Electronics Stewardship - Annex of benchmarks listing each project, the primary agency responsible for the project, any supporting agencies, and the target completion date.

 - Implementation Study of the R2 & e-Stewards® Recycling Standards - EPA completed a limited study evaluating the implementation of the two third-party certification programs for electronic waste recyclers in the U.S. - R2 and e-Stewards®.
-The study fulfills a key commitment under the 2011 National Strategy for Electronics Stewardship for the federal government to lead by example in encouraging the greener design and responsible management of used electronics.
+The study fulfills a key commitment under the National Strategy for Electronics Stewardship for the federal government to lead by example in encouraging the environmentally preferable design and responsible management of used electronics.